Killing of Abdel Fattah al-Sharif: Appeal

 Azaria filed for an appeal against the decision on 1 March.
 Most of his defense team also quit in protest.
-His father and his only remaining lawyer claimed later that during a meeting between Major General Sharon Afek and Azaria's main defense lawyers Ilan Katz and Eyal Besserglick, they had been threatened that if they appealed against the verdict, the IDF would file a counter-appeal for a stricter sentence.
+His father and his only remaining lawyer later said that during a meeting between Major General Sharon Afek and Azaria's main defense lawyers Ilan Katz and Eyal Besserglick, they had been threatened that if they appealed against the verdict, the IDF would file a counter-appeal for a stricter sentence.
 The IDF and both Katz and Besserglick denied this.
 The start of Azaria's sentence, scheduled for 5 March, was also postponed by the Military Court of Appeals pending the result of the appeal.
 The military prosecution filed an appeal on 7 March to increase the length of Azaria's sentence, which they considered to be "lenient".
 The first hearing of Azaria's appeal began on 3 May.
 In mid-July, as his military service had been completed, he was allowed to return home and remain under house arrest until his appeal was heard.

 Azaria's appeal was rejected on 30 July by the military court, which also rejected a request by military prosecutors to increase the length of his sentence.
 Judges declared that his version of events was unreliable and were also quoted saying that the original reason for him to kill al-Sharif was revenge.
 Azaria appealed to IDF Chief of Staff Gadi Eizenkot for leniency on 3 August while standing by his claim that he believed al-Sharif had an explosive device.
 His attorneys submitted an official request to the Military Court of Appeals to delay his prison sentence until Chief of Staff Eizenkot ruled on whether to commute his sentence.
 Azaria's request to delay the start of his sentence was rejected on 8 August, with the court citing a 2010 ruling that a pardon request is not sufficient grounds for delaying the start of a prison term and also stated that sentences are to begin immediately after being handed down.

 On September 27, Eisenkot reduced Azaria's sentence from 18 months to 14 months.
 Eisenkot stated that while he did not approve of his actions, he nonetheless reduced the sentence out of considerations for compassion, mercy and Azaria's combat service, and that a message had been sent to all soldiers not to act like him.
 Azaria submitted a pardon request to President Reuven Rivlin on October 19.
 Rivlin's office, however, issued a statement on November 19, saying that the appeal had been rejected, adding that he had taken into account both the offenses committed by Azaria and their circumstances.

 Another pardon appeal, this time by his parents, was turned down on 24 December by the President, who stated that a new request could be made only six months after the previous decision.